Gin-Quin/Fa/documentation/architecture/modules.md

 These are the exact same namespaces that are exported by the `farm` library.
 :::

 In Fa, libraries are shared unbundled and uncompiled.
-Just push your source code to a git repository with a configuration file.
+Just push your source code to a Git repository with a configuration file.

 :::warning
-TODO: Guide to deploy with Github Actions / CircleCI.
+TODO: Guide to deploying with GitHub Actions / CircleCI.
 :::

 ## Importing a library